 1.PNG – Portable Network Graphic

 PNG file format can be used for almost any digital purpose.
 They’re also useful if you need images with transparency, like logos to put the top of other images or on coloured backgrounds.
 The best thing about PNG format file is that if you compress and decompress the image’s size, it won’t degrade the quality of the image.
 This file format can display millions of colours, support transparent backgrounds and is easy-to-read and access.
 However, this file type is not recommended for print purpose.
 PNG files are used to put logos on websites and blogs, letterheads on Word or Google docs, presentations, social media profile and cover photos, online shops or platforms, and watermark.
+They are often used as the ideal choice for logos on websites like Mattys Catering Equipment, CBD Oil MN & Becasse.

 2. SVG – Scalable Vector Graphic